The Lichtenbaum-Quillen dimension of complex varieties: General Results

+(c) We have $\dimQL(\P^d) = 0$ by Corollary \ref{Pn_is_QL0}. \end{proof} But we remark that $\dimQL(X)$ is not itself a birational invariant: if we blow up $\P^3$ along a curve of genus $\ge 1$, then $\dimQL$ jumps from 0 to 1.

-for $n=d$ and $d-1$.
-This follows from the semi-orthgonal decomposition \eqref{blowup_sod} and the fact that $\dimQL(Z) \le \dim Z \le d-2$. \end{proof} \begin{cor} If $X$ is a smooth complete intersection of two quadrics in $\P^{2g+1}$, then $\dimQL(X) = 1$. \end{cor} This is as far we can get with semi-orthogonal decompositions alone; to proceed further, we construct a motivic spectral sequence for $K/\tau$, which allows us to make more subtle connections between Quillen--Lichtenbaum dimension and geometry.
+\begin{cor} If $X$ is a smooth complete intersection of two quadrics in $\P^{2g+1}$, then $\dimQL(X) = 1$. \end{cor} \begin{proof} This follows from Example \ref{sod_examples}(e) and Proposition \ref{sod_vs_QL}. \end{proof} This is as far as we can get with semi-orthogonal decompositions alone; to proceed further, we construct a motivic spectral sequence for $K/\tau$, which allows us to make more subtle connections between Lichtenbaum--Quillen dimension and geometry.